 - Black Americans comprise 12 % of the population.
 They are exposed to 56 % more pollution than they cause.

 The team of researchers determined that a top reason white Americans are the primary source of PM2.5 air pollution is tied to their consumption of goods and services which produce fine particulate matter.
-They underscore that white Americans have an actual “pollution advantage,” while African American and Latinx Americans suffer from a “pollution burden.”
+They underscore that white Americans have an actual “pollution advantage,” while African American and Latino Americans suffer from a “pollution burden.”

 Income was a determining factor in how much PM2.5 pollution an individual causes, because it is a consumption predictor.
 Personal consumption can be tallied based on activities which include the usage categories of electricity, goods, food, services, shelter, transportation, information and entertainment.

 While white Americans are reported as spending more money, black Americans are shown to be more exposed than their white counterparts to a full range of emissions.
 These emanate from factors including schools located in close proximity to heavily trafficked expressways, construction, and road dust.
-The same is true for Latinx Americans, except specifically in relationship to agriculture and animal farming, locales where they don’t primarily live.
+The same is true for Latino Americans, except specifically in relationship to agriculture and animal farming, locales where they don’t primarily live.

 The study coins the term “pollution inequity metric,” to reference the different ratio between the amounts of PM2.5 that groups cause in relationship to the amounts that they are exposed to.

 It has been well-documented that frontline communities have been so-named because fossil fuel production plants and Superfund sites have been intentionally placed where they live.
-Previously conducted mappings have demonstrated a strong correlation between where African-American and Latinx neighborhoods are and concentrated findings of air pollution.
+Previously conducted mappings have demonstrated a strong correlation between where African-American and Latino neighborhoods are and concentrated findings of air pollution.

 Tessum emphasized that he sees this research as a “new lens for looking at an ongoing problem.”
 He would like to see a further examination of how government regulations (or lack thereof) impact minority communities.
 He raises the challenge of how best to solve the problem, questioning if it should be tackled at the city, state, or federal level.